mosip/inji-certify/README.md

     ```bash
     cd inji-certify
+    ```
+2. Change the value of `WEB_DID_BASE_URL` in [.env](docker-compose-sunbird/.env) file to your public domain where did.json will be hosted(You can use your github profile to host DIDs).

+3. Execute the installation script:

+    ```bash
     ./install.sh
     ```

-2. During the execution of the `install.sh` script, user will be prompted to select the service to be installed:
+4. During the execution of the `install.sh` script, user will be prompted to select the service to be installed:

     ```
     1. Sunbird RC